poeks/wallet-aggregator/README.md

 # wallet-aggregator
-Aggrate your crypto holdings and display them in a single overview
+Aggrate your crypto holdings and display them in a single overview.